domdfcoding/octocheese/README.rst

 .. end short_desc

-This project is in a very early stage of development and as such probably should not be used.

-This is a GitHub action, Python package and command line script that copies distribution files from PyPI and adds them to the relevant tag in GitHub Releases.
+This is a GitHub action, Python package and command line script that copies distribution files from PyPI ("The Cheese Shop") and adds them to the relevant tag in GitHub Releases.

 .. start shields